Technical Information - Forgiveness

 How is MOI or “moment of inertia.” or forgiveness measured?
 This is a measurement (grams per centimeter squared) shows how much resistance a clubhead has to twisting when a shot is miss-hit or off center.
 The higher the MOI reading, the more resistance it has and the more forgiving the club will play.
 This “forgiveness” is measured with an apparatus that provides a rating of Moment of Inertia or MOI.
 The rating ranges from less than 2000gm-cm2 to 5900gm-cm2 depending on which club is being measured.

-- The sole cuts through the turf in a similar fashion as the hull of a boat cuts through water.
-An off-center impact on a Cutter Wedge will twist less MORE SO due to the SOLE and a lesser degree due to the MOI.
+- An off-center impact on a Cutter Wedge will twist less MORE SO due to the SOLE technology.
 Traditional wedges are rectangular in nature from heel-to-toe which do little to help resist twisting on off-center impacts because they are naturally unstable.

 Cutter Golf Center of Gravity (CG) Findings

 - The vertical height of the Cutter Wedge Center of Gravity (CG) is 27.2mm high from the leading ledge.
-Of the several traditional wedges measured, the vertical CG height averaged 21.8mm from the leading edge.
-A 20% increase in CG height
+Of the several traditional wedges measured, the vertical CG height averaged 19.34mm from the leading edge.
+A 29% increase in CG height

 - While much of the Cutter Wedge's mass appears low and in the sole its high topline contributes to shifting the CG upward as well.
 In physics there is a saying, "so goes the geometry goes the CG".
 In this instance the Cutter Wedge's topline measures 68.4mm up from the leading edge where the toe height on traditionally shaped wedges peaks around 61.2mm which equates to an 11.2% increase.